 I don’t know why, but I was a little nervous when I first attempted to make stuffed peppers in my Instant Pot.

-Though after doing it a few times, I’m no longer intimidated by the process, there’s really not a learning curve if you just follow the steps and are confident.
+Though after doing it a few times, I’m no longer intimidated by the process, there’s really not that big of a learning curve if you just follow the steps and are confident going into it.

 I’m hoping by sharing how to make these stuffed peppers in an Instant Pot, it will make you more confident to branch out of your comfort zone too.